 - Be heard.
 Take a phone with you in case of an emergency.

-- Cold weather gear - my family think my padded trousers are hilarious, but they are absolutely essential and a complete joy on a snowy, windy day.
-You should follow good hiking practice and layer yourself - base layer, warm layer and outer waterproof layer.
+- Cold weather gear: My family thinks my padded trousers are hilarious, but they are absolutely essential and a complete joy on a snowy, windy day.
+You should follow good hiking practice and layer yourself—base layer, warm layer and outer waterproof layer.

 - Rugged footwear: Non-slip, waterproof and comfortable.
 I have hiking boots and wellies, which seems to cover all bases.